Edoardo Milesi

-Biography
+Life and career

 Born in Bergamo in 1954, Edoardo Milesi obtained his secondary education at Lussana Scientific High School in Bergamo before enrolling in the Faculty of Architecture at IUAV University of Venice.
 Influenced by the ideas of Alvar Aalto and the works of Carlo Scarpa, he developed an architectural vision centered on human well-being, emphasizing a holistic approach to living that combines aesthetics, functionality, and environmental respect.
 He later transferred to the Polytechnic University of Milan, where he graduated in 1979 under the mentorship of Franca Helg.

 After graduation, Milesi established his first studio, "SE", at Via Longo 1 in Bergamo.
 Throughout the 1980s, he was active in the Bergamo area, designing several residences that reflect the legacies of the Modern Movement.
 In 1990, he began a decade-long collaboration with Olivetti Servizi Italia, designing automated credit branches in the provinces of Bergamo and Brescia.
 Following this collaboration, he founded the architectural and engineering firm "Edoardo Milesi & Archos".

 Milesi expanded his operations to Tuscany, starting with the renovation of castles of Vicarello and Colle Massari in the province of Grosseto.
 During this period, notable projects included the Monastery of Siloe, recognized as a contemporary architectural asset by the Superintendence of Monuments of Siena and Grosseto, and the Collemassari Winery.
 The winery was featured at the London Festival of Architecture in 2008, the 12th and 14th Venice Biennale in 2010 and 2012, and the 24th UIA World Congress of Architecture in Tokyo.
 It was named "Winery of the Year" by Gambero Rosso's Vini d'Italia guide in 2014.
 Milesi also designed the Fondazione Bertarelli Concert Hall.
 He relocated the Archos studio from central Bergamo to Fiobbio, a hamlet of Albino, and founded the art and culture magazine ArtApp in 2008, serving as its editorial director.